fugue/fregot/README.md

     Loaded package policy
     policy%

-Once you make changes to the file, just reload it using `:reload`.
-If the file includes any rules starting with `test_`, you can test your changes using `:test`:
+Once you make changes to the file, just reload it using `:reload`, which reloads all modified Rego files.
+If the file includes any rules starting with `test_`, you can assess your changes using `:test`:

     policy% :reload
-    Loading policy.rego...
-    Loaded package policy
+    Reloaded 1 files
     policy% :test
     passed: 1, failed: 0, errored: 0